marcochac0n/aesthetic-card-gift/DEPLOYMENT.md

    - Folder: Select "/docs"
 5. Click "Save"

-Now you need to copy your built files to a `docs` folder:
+Now copy your built files to a `docs` folder:

 ```bash
 # From your project root